boxoforanmore/PAL_Parser/README.md

 Parser.py parses a file according to the below loose BNF syntax and outputs a .log file with the same name and appropriate errors

+Run project with `python2 Parser.py` or use an IDE (code is built on Python 2.7.14)

-To specify the input file, change the string input on line 377
+To specify the input file, change the string input on line 396

 PAL Parser - Syntax Rules